 If you have these or other issues in your marriage or partnership, couples therapy is an excellent way to create more understanding and connection between you and your partner.
 Conflict is a necessary and unavoidable aspect to every relationship.
 But how the couple manages and resolves that conflict is what matters.
 If you feel that your marriage is suffering because unresolved issues have taken over, then couples counseling is for you.

-I currently run a Women’s Group for 30-40 year-olds that meets weekly on Tuesdays from 5:30-6:45.
+*I currently have 2 openings in my Women’s Group for 30 & 40 year-olds that meets weekly on Tuesdays from 5:30-6:45.
 Members are dealing with issues of depression, anxiety, self-esteem, and relationships.
 The cost is $125 per session and will likely be reimbursed under most insurance plans.
-Please contact me directly if you are interested in joining this group.
-I also run a similar coed group for 45-65 year-old adults that meets weekly on Thursdays from 12-1:15.
+Please contact me directly if you are interested in joining this group.*

-I also facilitate Daring Way™ Groups based on the research of Brené Brown (see The Daring Way™ page)
+I also facilitate Daring Greatly™ Groups based on the research of Brené Brown (see The Daring Way™ page)

 For more information on Group Therapy, please click here.